StewieCho/test/q.md

 - default gateway is usually router which has NAT built into it

 ### DHCP
-dynamic host configuration protocol is a network protocol to dynamically assign the ip address to the client computer or network devices.DHCP server will provid certain TCP/IP information
+dynamic host configuration protocol is a network protocol to dynamically assign the ip address to the client computer or network devices.DHCP server will provid certain TCP/IP information. **/etc/dhcpd.conf**

 #### 4 step
 - **DHCP discovery** : using broadcast address(255.255.255.255) request all nodes to ask where the DHCP server is